Poisson's equation

 Poisson's equation is an elliptic partial differential equation of broad utility in theoretical physics.
-For example, the solution to Poisson's equation is the potential field caused by a given electric charge or mass density distribution; with the potential field known, one can then calculate electrostatic or gravitational (force) field.
+For example, the solution to Poisson's equation is the potential field caused by a given electric charge or mass density distribution; with the potential field known, one can then calculate the corresponding electrostatic or gravitational (force) field.
 It is a generalization of Laplace's equation, which is also frequently seen in physics.
-The equation is named after French mathematician and physicist Siméon Denis Poisson.
+The equation is named after French mathematician and physicist Siméon Denis Poisson who published it in 1823.